mikeurbanski1/smarter_ecobee/README.md

 1. Check occupancy.
 If not occupied, then return (there is nothing to do).
 2. Set a temperature hold until the next Thermostat scheduled transition.

 It's perfect for a raspberry pi or similar device.
-I have mine running on my Pi-Hole.
+I have mine running on my Pi-Hole, so it's always on.

 The app also contains the basic calls to authorize the app and obtain access tokens, available via the commands.